The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Results and Comparison to High-Redshift Galaxies

 In Figure~\ref{fig:sfms}, we compare the recent SFRs of the LzLCS galaxies to local star-forming systems, high-redshift populations observed with \textit{JWST}, and to the values previously reported for this sample by \citet{flury_low-redshift_2022-1}.
-Our stellar mass estimates are on average $\sim0.35$~dex higher than those of \citet{flury_low-redshift_2022-1}, who modelled the SDSS and GALEX photometry with \texttt{Prospector} while treating stellar mass as the only free parameter.
-This offset likely reflects differences in the adopted modeling assumptions: e.g., by fitting simultaneously for additional parameters such as stellar metallicity, our framework partially breaks the classical age–metallicity degeneracy \citep{Worthey1994Comprehensive, 2012MNRAS.422.3285P}, which can otherwise bias mass estimates.
-Despite these systematic mass differences, our SFR$_{10}$ values—defined as the star formation rate averaged over the last $10$~Myr—are in excellent agreement with the UV-based SFRs reported by \citet{flury_low-redshift_2022-1}, who estimated SFRs from UV fluxes using the calibration of \citet{jr_star_2012}.
+Our stellar mass estimates are on average $\sim0.35$~dex higher than those reported by \citet{flury_low-redshift_2022-1}, who fitted for the stellar mass using \texttt{Prospector} and the photometry from SDSS and GALEX.
+This offset likely reflects differences in the adopted modeling assumptions: by fitting simultaneously for additional parameters such as stellar metallicity, our framework partially breaks the classical age–metallicity degeneracy \citep{Worthey1994Comprehensive, 2012MNRAS.422.3285P}, which can otherwise bias mass estimates.
+As a consistency check, we nevertheless find a strong and highly significant rank correlation between the two mass estimates (Kendall's $\tau \simeq 0.57$, $p \sim 6\times10^{-11}$), indicating that the relative ordering of stellar masses is well preserved despite the systematic offset.
+Despite these mass differences, our $\mathrm{SFR}{10}$ values are in excellent agreement with independent star-formation tracers.
+In particular, we find a strong and highly significant correlation between $\mathrm{SFR}{10}$ and SFRs inferred from UV fluxes using the calibration of \citet{jr_star_2012} reported by \citet{flury_low-redshift_2022-1} ($\tau \simeq 0.38$, $p \sim 1\times10^{-5}$), validating the recovery of recent star formation in our SED fits.

 Relative to the local star-forming main sequence (SFMS) at $z\approx0.05$ \citep{renzini_objective_2015} and $z\approx0.3$ \citep{speagle_highly_2014}, the LzLCS galaxies exhibit systematically elevated SFRs.
 We find an average offset of $1.2$~dex for galaxies with $\log(M_\ast/M_\odot)<9$ and $0.7$~dex for galaxies above $\log(M_\ast/M_\odot)>10$, confirming that the LzLCS sample lies well above the local SFMS.
 The LzLCS galaxies align much more closely with high-redshift relations: for example, the recent JWST-based SFMS from \citet{simmonds_bursting_2025} at $z=6$ and $z=9$.
 In this case, the average offset is only $0.05$~dex for galaxies with $9 < \log(M_\ast/M_\odot) < 10$, though the most massive systems remain around $\sim0.5$~dex below the high-redshift relation.